AbduzZami/open_street_map-_search_and_pick/README.md

 # Then Usage

-Now if you press Set Current Loatiion button, you will get the pinned location by onPicked method.
+Now if you press Set Current Location button, you will get the pinned location by onPicked method.

 In the onPicked method you will receive pickedData.